-Students can enroll up to a maximum of 35 ECTS per semester, apart from students in their Work Project semester (the maximum permitted is 14 ECTS).
+Students can enroll up to a maximum of 35 ECTS per semester, except for those Students entering their Work Project semester (the maximum permitted is 14 ECTS).

 Course enrollment consists of two phases: i) enrollment period (first enrollment) and ii) add/drop period (additional enrollments or changes).
 The dates of each phase can be found in the Academic Calendar on Moodle.